Nllii/DrinkingWaterNotes/README.md

 ### TODO
+- [ ] Find a way to categorize the questions.
-- [ ] Add more database to the project
+- [ ] Add more database to the project.
+- [ ] create a pdf generator.
+- [ ] Take all the data and put it in markdown.
+- [ ] Add a search bar.